615.Categories of Evidence

 615.1What types of evidence are from medical sources?

 Evidence from medical sources include objective medical evidence, medical opinions, and other medical evidence.

-With the exception of Title XVI blindness cases, we need evidence from an acceptable medical source to establish whether you have a medically determinable impairment.
-These sources are:
+Objective medical evidence is medical signs, laboratory findings, or both.We need objective medical evidence from an acceptable medical source to establish whether you have a medically determinable impairment.
+Acceptable medical sources are:

 Licensed physicians (medical or osteopathic doctor);